almarklein/asgineer/docs/guide.rst

         async for msg in request.receive_iter():
             await msg.send('echo ' + str(msg))

-        # Note: the websocket connection is closed when the handler returns
+        # Note: the connection is automatically closed when the handler returns

 ----